JustineLeleu/Java_week_6_cogip_API/README.md

 # COGIP API Documentation

-This API is built using Java, SQL, Spring Boot, and Maven.
+This API is built using Java, MySQL, Spring Boot, and Maven.

 ## Endpoint documentation